Skip to main content

 -1972

-Denotes that data domain was not found.
+Indicates that the data domain was not found.

 UndefinedTelcoException